-- E. Level Sensing - 1.
-The unit shall accept a 10-stage multi sensored conductive probe - 2.
-The unit will monitor sensor inputs and will indicate any irregular inputs. - 3.
-The unit shall accept a 4-20mA analog level signal. - 4.
-In the event that an analog signal is used for level measurement, the unit must switch back to the multi sensored probe upon failure of, or erratic input from, the 4-20mA analog level signals. - F. Programming - 1.
-The pump activation and deactivation points shall be selectable from the switchboard keypad.
+- 1. The pump activation and deactivation points shall be selectable from the switchboard keypad.
 (Entry to the wet area will be unacceptable for changing levels.) - 2.
 Pump Alternating: The unit shall be able to lead select or automatically alternate some or all of the pumps.
 There shall be two selectable groups of pumps, where either can be set to alternate or fixed lead.
 The groups shall be either normal operation or lag group on/lead off.
 Next pump to start will be indicated. - 3.
 Fail Safe Manual Override: When in manual pump operation, the unit will automatically return the mode from manual to auto once the normal input out level is reached.
 Ability to temporarily override this function will be provided. - 4.
 Temporary Reset of Level Alarms: The unit shall be capable of temporarily disabling level alarm outputs. - 5.
 Maximum Pump Starts: The device shall be capable of limiting the number so starts per hour for each pump are at an acceptable level. - 6.
 Random Duty Start Level: The start delay for the pumps shall be capable of being randomly set over a selectable range of delays. - 7.
 Security: Two levels of access will be provided to the front keypad. - 8.
-Maximum Number of Pumps: Maximum number of pumps to run simultaneously shall be selectable. - 9.
-Pump Disable: For triplex controllers, the unit should have the ability to totally de-commission the third pump by deactivating the controls and indication, if required. - 10.
-Blocked Pumps: These should be able to be monitored and, if necessary lock ineffective pumps out it blockage does not clear after a pre selected number of tries.
+Maximum Number of Pumps: Maximum number of pumps to run simultaneously shall be selectable. - Pump Disable: For triplex controllers, the unit should have the ability to totally de-commission the third pump by deactivating the controls and indication, if required. - Blocked Pumps: These should be able to be monitored and, if necessary lock ineffective pumps out it blockage does not clear after a pre selected number of tries.